Portrait of Saint Bartley Harris

 The Portrait of Saint Bartley Harris is a late-nineteenth-century watercolor portrait of Bartley Harris by Maria Howard Weeden, an artist from Huntsville, Alabama.
 Harris was the second known leader of what became the Saint Bartley Primitive Baptist Church.

 Subject and context

-Maria Howard Weeden was a prolific and versatile painter who painted local flora and landscapes, illustrated greeting cards, illuminated poems, and even taught children's art classes in her own home, but who is best remembered today for her portraits of African Americans including Saint Bartley.
+Maria Howard Weeden was an artist who painted local flora and landscapes, illustrated greeting cards, illuminated poems, and taught children's art classes in her own home, but who is best remembered today for her portraits of African Americans including Saint Bartley.